 - Self-respect.
 Be confident about the set of values you’ve set.
 You should believe that it is entirely your right to set boundaries, it’s not out of selfishness.
 Your emotions are valid.
 You also need to remember that setting a boundary preserves your self-worth.

 - Clarity.
 Don’t expect people to anticipate the way you’d like to be treated.
 Be clear and honest about your values.
-Also, make sure you use”I” instead of “you” when dealing with others because it makes them more at ease and less defensive.

 - Boundaries.
 Once you know yourself enough and set your expectations of how you would like to be treated, make sure to make it clear through constructive communication.